WizUI/WuiView/README.md

 ### open

-The open method can be used to show a WUIView.
+The open method can be used to show a WuiView.

 The views are automatically scrolled into view, so the user should not worry about trying to do screen logic.